-The following chart includes a brief explanation of the changes you can make under the Vision Plus Program and the Before-Tax Contribution Plan.
+The following chart includes a brief explanation of the changes you can make under the Vision Program and the Before-Tax Contribution Plan.

+Plan Types of Changes

+Basic Vision Program Not Applicable

-Plan Types of Changes Vision Plus Program You can change your Vision Plus elections only: During open enrollment.
-Changes take effect the following January 1.
-During the year if you or a dependent qualify for special enrollment or have a qualifying life event.
-If you pay for your coverage on an after-tax basis, however, you can cancel your coverage or drop dependents from coverage at any time.
-Before-Tax Contribution Plan • You can change the tax status of your health plan contributions (before-tax to after-tax or vice versa) during any open enrollment.
+Before-Tax Contribution Plan You can change the tax status of your health plan contributions (before-tax to after-tax or vice versa) during any open enrollment.
 Changes take effect the following January 1.
 You can't otherwise change your plan elections unless there's a qualifying life event.